DMacMakes/dmdocs/content/en/torrens/ise102/week10b/index.md

 **The game is too slow**.
 We need to move faster, so we need a way to **define our speed**.

-I mentioned the speed is **10 pixels per second** but if we increased that to 16 pixels per second, **would it be clear** what that means?
+Our speed can be described as a combo of frames per second and frames between moves, but can we really get a sense of that?
+Is it how someone would describe what they see on screen?

 ### A better target